 A biomanufacturing pioneer, Andras Forgacs is the co-founder and chief executive of Modern Meadow, a venture-backed biotech start-up that has managed to biofabricate a material inspired by leather, but without animals, attracting the interest of major players in the global leather goods business, which is worth over $100 billion a year.

-Launched in Columbia, Missouri, in 2011, Modern Meadow moved to Brooklyn's BioBat incubator in 2014 as part of the StartUp NY program.
-It is now headquartered in Nutley, NJ with a design and applied research studio New Lab.
+Launched in Missouri in 2011, Modern Meadow moved to Brooklyn's BioBat incubator in 2014 as part of the StartUp NY program.
+It is now headquartered in New Jersey with design and applied research studio New Lab.
 Forgacs has signed deals with global sports and luxury brands for bio-leather that will be made by culturing biopsied cells and without harming animals.
 Forgacs believes the company could foster a new kind of biotech sector.

 “The toolkit around synthetic biology and biofabrication is becoming so much more powerful, and so much more accessible and affordable, which allows us to tackle consumer challenges beyond medicine,” he told BoF.